saturnops/terraform-aws-keypair/README.md

 # AWS EC2 Keypair

-### [SquareOps Technologies](https://saturnops.com/) Provide end to end solution for all your DevOps needs

 <br>

 Terraform module which creates EC2 key pair on AWS.
-The private key will be stored on SSM.
+The private key will be stored in AWS Systems Manager's Parameter Store.

 ## Usage Example